-FASO8 SCULPTURE: HON
+FASO8 SCULPTURE:HON

-GRADE 11- 12 elective 1⁄2 CR SEM PREREQUISITE: FAS06 and recommendation additive and subtractive sculptures.
+GRADE 11- 12 elective 1⁄2 CR SEM PREREQUISITE: FAS06 and recommendation

+Working with a variety of materials, traditional and non-traditional, students will create both additive and subtractive sculptures.
 These projects will challenge students to think about the elements and principles of design in a new way, as opposed to 2D artwork.
 We will look at both historical and contemporary sculpture artists.